-Welcome to Ignition Info for 1970s and 1980s mopeds, USA models with brake lights.
+Welcome to Ignition and Magneto Info for 1970s and 1980s mopeds, USA models with brake lights.

 The best resource for moped electrical is Moped Army Wiki. www.mopedarmy.com/wiki/Electrical

 Typical Stator Assembly: At left is an original 1974-1986 Tomos A3 stator, the stationary part of the magneto.
 Left is the points, right is the condenser, top is the ignition source coil (with two output wires, black and blue), bottom is the lighting source coil, with one output wire, yellow, at top right (not the yellow from condenser to points).
 The ignition source coil has an external ground (the blue wire), while the lighting coil has an internal ground (the solder joint at lower right).

 Below is another Myrons hand-out sheet explaining internal and external ground ignition circuits.